Childhood apraxia of speech is a sound disorder that occurs when your child’s brain struggles to coordinate speech movements.

 While it can also be referred to as developmental apraxia, children with this disorder don’t necessarily grow out of it.

-Speech therapy is required to maximize their development.
+Speech therapy is often required to maximize their development.

 How Is Childhood Apraxia Of Speech Diagnosed?

-If you notice your child has any persistent speech problems, you should have them evaluated by a speech therapist for this reason.
+If you notice your child has any persistent speech problems, it’s a good idea to have them evaluated by a speech therapist for this reason.

-The first thing your speech therapist will do is evaluate your child.
+The first thing your speech therapist will do is a speech and language evaluation on your child.

 Your speech therapist will look at your child’s oral motor skills, speech melody (intonation), and how they say different sound combinations in order to test for childhood apraxia of speech.